amandafager/FAKE-NEWS/readme.md

 ## Description

-First hand-in assignments in PHP.
-The assigment was to to build a news feed with fake news articles.
+The assigment was to to build a news feed with fake news articles in PHP.

 ## Technologies